A shape like no other…

 How can you use these chilies?

 We love the versatility of bishop crown chili peppers.
 Their sweet, yet subdued flavor works well fresh with salads and salsas.
 They pickle very well, too.
 But where the versatility really shines is in their stuffing ability.
-These chilies are small and have thinner walls, yet their cavities are especially wide due to the unique shape.
+These chilies are small and have thinner walls, yet their cavities are especially wide due to their unique shape.
 They’re roomy, and that opens up the door to many fun (and delicious) stuffed pepper recipes.
 In most cases, where a jalapeño pepper can be used for stuffing, a bishop’s crown can be substituted.
 Just be careful with over-stuffing as the walls are much thinner than a jalapeño.

 Where can you buy bishop’s crown peppers?